-But refugee advocates say the Australian system for assessing asylum claims for asylum doesn’t meet international standards and Qantas risks being complicit in returning asylum seekers to persecution or harm.
+But refugee advocates say the Australian system for assessing asylum claims for asylum doesn’t meet international standards.
+Also, Qantas risks complicity in returning asylum seekers to persecution or harm.

-Tom Ballard, Benjamin Law, Peter Tatchell, Simon Hunt, Nayuka Gorrie, Maeve Marsden, Charlotte Mars, Cassie Workman and more have backed the Stop Deportations to Danger campaign, signing an open letter.
+Tom Ballard, Benjamin Law, Peter Tatchell, Simon Hunt, Nayuka Gorrie, Maeve Marsden, Charlotte Mars, Cassie Workman among others backed the Stop Deportations to Danger campaign.

 LGBTIQ community groups have also endorsed the campaign.
-The Mardi Gras 78ers, the Victorian Gay and Lesbian Rights Lobby, Switchboard Victoria and the Uniting Church LGBTIQ Network have signed.
+Indeed, the Mardi Gras 78ers, the Victorian Gay and Lesbian Rights Lobby, Switchboard Victoria and the Uniting Church LGBTIQ Network all signed the letter.

 The letter reads: “Australia has a brutal and inhumane refugee and asylum seeker policy which destroys lives, including those of children.